cseanburns/systems-librarianship/src/4e-basic-opac-admin.md

 that would allow patrons to
 search our catalog.
 In this lesson,
-we learned how to create a very bare bones cataloging module that would allow librarians to add bibliographic data and records to our OPAC.
+we learned how to create a
+bare bones cataloging module
+that would allow librarians
+to add bibliographic data
+and records to the OPAC.

+Now try this:

-Add some records using the above form, and then return to your OPAC and conduct some queries to confirm that the new records have been added.
+1. Add some records using the above form, and then return to your OPAC and conduct some queries to confirm that the new records have been added.

-You can also use the MySQL command line interface to view the new records, just like we did a couple of lessons ago.
+2. Use the MySQL command line interface to view the new records, just like we did a couple of lessons ago.

-In a production level environment, we would add quite a bit more.
+In a production level environment, we would add quite a bit more functionality and security.
 Our MySQL database would contain many more tables that allow storing data related to the modules listed above.